 I'm an undergraduate student at Northeastern University where I am pursuing a Bachelor's Degree in Journalism with a minor in Women's, Gender and Sexuality Studies.
-I am currently participating in a 6-month co-op program as The World's Digital Production Assistant.
+In 2014, I participated in a 6-month co-op program as The World's Digital Production Assistant.

 My first reporting position was as stringer for my tiny hometown's weekly paper, The Littleton Independent.
 After covering selectmen's and planning board meetings - where I was often the only attendee - I accepted a co-op position at The Boston Globe's North Metro bureau, where I continued to cover local news.
 In the Spring of 2013 I spent four months studying in London and fell in love with everything about the city.